Donor Conception Outside the UK

 For those for whom an identifiable donor is the preferred option, finding that one cycle of treatment in the UK costs almost the same as two in some other countries, presents potential recipients with tough choices.
 DCN knows that grappling with these issues is particularly hard at a time when people are often dealing with the emotional consequences of many unsuccessful treatments, the time pressure of age and the continued deep longing for a child.

-It is important to take into account when contemplating going abroad that treatments that take place overseas and children conceived there will not appear on the HFEA register, even if UK clinics supported or organised the treatment and the children are born in the UK.
-The HFEA also offers guidance to people thinking of going abroad for treatment here http://www.hfea.gov.uk/fertility-clinics-treatment-abroad.html
+It is important to take into account when contemplating going abroad that treatments that take place overseas are unlikely to be governed to the same level, by a regulatory framework such as the one provided by the HFEA in UK clinics.
+There is unlikely to be the same degree of transparency and accountability embedded in the system and children conceived there will not appear on the HFEA register, even if UK clinics supported or organised the treatment and the children are born in the UK.
+The HFEA offers helpful guidance to people thinking of going abroad for treatment here.

 DC Network’s position and role